abhinavkakku/Cyber_Security_Interview_Questions/README.md

 22. You discover your Infrastructure / Application is under DDoS attack ?
 What will be your resonse plan ?
 23. How would you advise backup policy of critical data in infrastructure ?
 24. What are some interesting logs you can collect in Windows Environment ?
+26. What are different DNS Records ?
+Explain.
+27. Explain DNS Exfiltration.
+How to detect DNS Exfiltration ?
+28. Browser, Application and OS are Vulnerable, which one will you priotize to fix and why ?
+29. How can you do Network Packet Analysis ?
+(Wireshark)
+30. Can you do do Network Packet Analysis with Wireshark ?
+What all information can you get from this analysis ?
+31. Can you do Network backet Analysis of HTTPS (SSL Enabled) traffic with Wireshark ?
 24. What are the logs from a Linux machine you would pick for SIEM ?
-25. What is SIEM ?
+24. What is SIEM ?
 Its Use ? ( More SIEM based questions in a small section later on same page)
-26. What are different DNS Records ?
-Explain.

 ----

 ## Malware Anaysis